thehyve/transmart-core/README.md

     cp vars.sample vars
 	vim vars
+    # edit file and save...
 	. ./vars

+If you ran `make -C env ubuntu_deps_regular`, you will have a `vars-ubuntu` file created for you.
+You can skip the previous step and do only:

+    . ./vars-ubuntu

 The several options are fairly self-explanatory.
 The configured PostgreSQL user must be a database superuser.
 You can connect to PostgreSQL with UNIX sockets by